 - Jack Nicholson fell down the staircase in The Shining because Stanley Kubrick couldn't make the double look as convincing.

 - Tom Cruise is also known for doing his own stunts (for example, in Mission: Impossible – Ghost Protocol), but perhaps more impressively, is one of the few actors with the sheer athleticism to do all of his own extended sprinting, jumping, climbing, combat scenes, etc. which in many cases is the bulk of a stuntman's work.

 - Michelle Yeoh always does her own stunts, which is why she is considered the Distaff Counterpart to Jackie Chan.

 - Taylor Lautner does this a lot in his movies.

-- Viggo Mortensen: Broke his toe, lost a tooth, and nearly drowned while filming The Lord of the Rings, did many of his own stunts, was described by legendary swordmaster Bob Anderson as "the best swordsman I've ever trained" (which is saying something in a 50-year career), and kept his sword with him at all times for the duration of the filming.
-Oh, and slept in the stables in order to bond with his horse.
-Stabbed himself in the leg while shooting Alatriste, and kept filming.
+- Viggo Mortensen: Broke his toe kicking a helmet (which stayed in the final cut), lost a tooth, nearly drowned and did many of his own stunts while filming The Lord of the Rings.
+He was also described by legendary swordmaster Bob Anderson as "the best swordsman I've ever trained" (which is saying something in a 50-year career), and kept his sword with him at all times for the duration of the filming.
+Oh, and slept in the stables in order to bond with his horses, and bought said horses after the production finished.
+Years later, he stabbed himself in the leg while shooting Alatriste and kept filming.

 - Basil Rathbone was one of the finest on-screen fencers of his day and didn't use stunt doubles - except in The Court Jester, where Danny Kaye was Flynning faster than Rathbone could keep up with.